UrielKAlistair/viratsim/README.md

 4) rear_wheel_1,2: Two rear wheels that can only rotate along the axis of the axle joining them
 5) camera : A box in which a camera plugin is placed

-And finally A differential drive plugin is added.
+And finally a differential drive plugin is added.
-The masses and the Inertias are bogus.
-Same goes for the Surface coefficients.
+The masses and the inertias are bogus.
+Same goes for the surface coefficients.
 These parameters can all be found at the top of the urdf.
-These parameters were overly tweaked just to get the bot not do crazy things.
+These parameters were overly tweaked just to get the bot to not do crazy things.

 (II)
 The launch folder contains a boilerplate getworld.launch from gazebo's files and virat.launch, which basically sets off our entire project.